 • Create your own networks to use, share, or publish.

-The CCDI’s CCDC is an inventory of pediatric oncology data resources.
+The CCDI CCDC is an inventory of pediatric oncology data resources.
 This includes childhood cancer repositories, registries, knowledge bases, and catalogs that either manage or refer to data.

-CCDI Molecular Targets Platform (MTP) The CCDI MTP allows researchers to browse and identify associations between molecular targets, diseases, and drugs specific for childhood cancers.
+CCDI Molecular Target Platform (MTP): Use this tool to browse and identify associations between molecular targets, diseases, and drugs specific for childhood cancers.

 The CPTAC Data Portal is the centralized repository for the dissemination of proteomic data collected by the Proteome Characterization Centers (PCCs).